zenml-io/zenml/examples/mlflow_registry/README.md

     run_id: ID of the MLflow run to be used.
     model_source_uri: URI of the model source.
 If not provided, the model will be fetched from the MLflow tracking server.
-    version_description: Description of the model.
+    description: Description of the model.
-    version_tags: Tags to be added to the model.
+    tags: Tags to be added to the model.
 """
 ```